What Type of Learner Is Your Child?

 3) KINESTHETIC LEARNER

-Their most characteristic feature is that children who have a dominant kinaesthetic way of learning – move around more.
+Their most characteristic feature is that children who have a dominant kinesthetic way of learning – move around more.
 Their kinaesthetic sense is most active.

 They do well at physical activities (such as dancing).
-For them, sitting still during lessons is difficult, and can get restless when having to sit for long periods.
+Sitting still during class seems a task for kinesthetic learners, and they get restless when forced to sit for a longer duration.
 They enjoy hands-on activities, experiments, field trips – touch and feel a way of learning.

 Teaching tip: Using a ball to sit on, allowing use of fidget cubes while teaching